ubilabs/stackenblochen/README.md

 ## Description

-Stackenblochen is a stylus grid system for rectangles.
+Stackenblochen is a stylus grid system for rectanglers.

 It is inspired by the [foundation](http://foundation.zurb.com/docs/components/grid.html) grid system and works very similar.